mamrakm/CoffeeMachine/README.md

 This simple application demonstrates my Kotlin and _Spring Boot_ skill through development of very simple HTTP REST driven application where you can added caffeine drinkers and vending machine and then request how much caffeine there is in blood of a specific drinker.
+This is *JUST A DEMONSTRATION PROJECT* It doesn't goes deep.
+For example there is no timezone check functionality.
+No unit/integration tests (may come later though).
+There is also no proper input validation etc. This project has been created in 10 hours as job application test.

 [Prerequisites](#Prerequisites)